isso-comments/isso/docs/docs/configuration/server.rst

         Send notifications via SMTP on new comments with activation (if moderated) and deletion links.

+reply-notifications
+    Allow users to request E-mail notifications for replies to their post.

+    It is highly recommended to also turn on moderation when enabling this setting, as Isso can otherwise be easily exploited for sending spam.

+    Do not forget to configure the client accordingly.

 log-file
     Log console messages to file instead of standard out.